tsuru/tsuru/docs/reference/config.rst

 auth:oauth:auth-url
 +++++++++++++++++++

-The URL used in the authorization step of the OAuth flow.
-Tsuru CLI will receive this URL and trigger the opening a browser on this URL with the necessary parameters.
+The URL used in the authorization step of the OAuth flow. tsuru CLI will receive this URL and trigger the opening a browser on this URL with the necessary parameters.

-During the authorization step, Tsuru CLI will start a server locally and set the callback to http://localhost:<port>, if ``auth:oauth:callback-port`` is set Tsuru CLI will use its value as <port>.
-If ``auth:oauth:callback-port`` isn't present Tsuru CLI will automatically choose an open port.
+During the authorization step, tsuru CLI will start a server locally and set the callback to http://localhost:<port>, if ``auth:oauth:callback-port`` is set tsuru CLI will use its value as <port>.
+If ``auth:oauth:callback-port`` isn't present tsuru CLI will automatically choose an open port.

 The callback URL should be registered on your OAuth server.